ramalhais/previous/readme.previous.txt

 Previous is a NeXT Computer emulator based on the Atari emulator Hatari.
 It uses the latest m68k emulation core from WinUAE and the i860 emulator from Jason Eckhardt.
-Previous is confirmed to compile and run on Linux, Mac OS X and Windows.
-It may also work on other Systems which are supported by the SDL2 library, like FreeBSD, NetBSD and BeOS.
+Previous works on all Systems which are supported by the SDL2 library.

 Previous emulates the following machines:
  NeXT Computer (original 68030 Cube)